 - Snow crab meat timbale with salmon roe & caviar

 - Main dish

 - Sea-bass fillet with artichoke parmesan sauce

 One of the great things about JAL is that you can order your meals from the a la carte menu by tapping the controller, in any order, at any time, and as often as you wish.
 Apparently, I was hungry since I ordered several snacks during the flights, such as octopus fritter balls (a famous street snack from Osaka) and Japanese seafood curry (see pictures below).
 In addition, I also had the Japanese breakfast before landing, which consisted of grilled black cod, egg cake, French bean & fried bean curd dressed with sesame and miso soup.
 Delicious!

-JAL does not have a walk-up bar on its Boeing 777 planes, but that’s not a problem at all since you can order several snacks from the menu at any time you wish.
+JAL does not have a walk-up bar on its Boeing 777 planes, but that’s not a problem since you can order several snacks from the menu any time you wish.
 JAL offers fee-based Wi-Fi on its Boeing 777 airplanes, although I did not try it out.

 The flight path took us over East Russia and Siberia’s northern parts, flirting with the coastline along the way.
 Although we took off during sunset, the sun rose again after only 3 hours of flying because of the arctic summer.

 For comparison, you can read our other Japan Airways Business Class flight reviews.

 Review by our friends at Luxury Travel Expert